jordstar20001/pyflashcards_server/README.md

-# pymessenger_server
+# pyflashcards_server
-Messenger server built with python and flask
+Flash cards server built with python and flask